-Behind the fence you can see the remains of a wooden beam protruding from the cliff.
-In the foreground, a cemented platform keeps it in the ground.
+Behind the palisade we can see the remains of wooden beams protruding from the cliff.
+In the foreground, a cement platform holds them in the ground.

-The remains of a wooden beam (the two grey edges in the photo) overhang the void.
+The remains of wooden beams (the two gray edges on the photo) overhang the void.

-This beam was used as support for an arm equipped with a pulley which made it possible by means of a rope to mount the collected seaweed at the top of the cliff.
+These beams were used as supports for an arm with a pulley that allowed a rope to bring up the seaweed harvested on the cliff.

-Traction was provided by a horse.
+The traction was assured either by a hand winch or by a horse.
 The arm and its load were tilted towards oneself and the seaweed was then transported on a bladder (large stretcher) or in a dumper.